lloc/myLCO/readme.txt

 I hope to find some kind people who will translate the plugin in other languages too.

+In addition, I would like to thank [Jürgen Mayer](http://designetage.com/) for making the banner of this plugin.

 == Installation ==

 - Download the plugin